 Use the same model of the camera

 Or at least similar models.
-Different models will produce differently looking picture and white balance which will need to be adjusted... or pretend the issue doesn't exist and call everybody else colorblind and your footage marvelous.
+Different models will produce differently looking picture and white balance which will need to be adjusted... or pretend the issue doesn't exist and call everybody else colorblind and your footage marvellous.

 Audio